Enhancing Brain Source Reconstruction by Initializing 3D Neural Networks with Physical Inverse Solutions: Experimental Setup

 \subsection{Data Generation}

-We employ a controlled synthetic EEG data generation process to facilitate model evaluation with known ground truth.
+Similar to previous work \cite{hecker2021convdip}, we employ a controlled synthetic EEG data generation process to facilitate model evaluation with known ground truth.
 To isolate the spatial reconstruction aspect of the problem, we simulate source activation at a single point in time.
-The source activations are modeled as 3-dimensional Gaussian bell curves centered at random locations $c$ within the brain.
+The source activations are modeled as 3-dimensional Gaussian bell curves centered at random locations $c$ within the brain\cite{haufe2011large}.
 The width of each activation $\sigma$ is given by the standard deviation of the bell curve.
 This allows us to simulate both localized and diffuse patterns of brain activity.
-Sources are assigned random orientations $\Vec{v}$ and their maximal amplitudes $a\sim \mathcal{N}(0,1)$ is sampled from a standard normal distribution.
-We sample $S \sim \mathcal{U}(1,N_\mathrm{Activ})$ distributed sources for a single data point.
-So given the center $c_s$, amplitude $a_s$ and direction $\Vec{v}_s$, we can calculate the activation of each source $\x_i$ by the sum of the $S$ sources:
+Sources are assigned random orientations $\Vec{v}$ and their maximum amplitudes $a\sim \mathcal{N}(0,1)$ are sampled from a standard normal distribution.
+For each training example, we randomly select a number of simultaneously active distributed sources $S$, sampled from a uniform distribution $\mathcal{U}(1, N_\mathrm{Activ})$, where $N_\mathrm{Activ}$ defines the maximum number of active sources allowed.
+For each of these sources, we sample the center $c_s$, amplitude $a_s$ and unit norm direction $\Vec{v}_s$.
+We calculate the activation of the source location $\x_i$ by the sum of the $S$ active sources:

-Here, $d$ measures the Euclidean distance between the 3D position of the source location $p_i$ and the center of active sources $c_s$.
+Here, $d$ measures the Euclidean distance between the 3D position $p_i$ of the source location $x_i$ and the center of each active source $c_s$.
 To generate the measurements $ \y = \A \x + \epsilon$, the brain activation is projected onto sensor space using the lead field matrices $\A$ described in the previous section.
 To introduce realistic challenges, zero-mean Gaussian noise $\epsilon \sim \mathcal{N}(0,\sigma_\mathrm{Noise}^2I)$ with varying signal-to-noise ratios (SNR), ranging from 0 dB to 30 dB, is applied to the measurements.
 More precisely, the noise standard deviation is given by: